Last updated on .

 Command center

-The red button – it was actually gray in Unified Command Center at Strategic Missile Forces Museum near Pobuzke, Ukraine
+The red button – it was actually gray in the command center at Unified Command Center at Strategic Missile Forces Museum near Pobuzke, Ukraine

 The red button – it was actually gray